Quick Answer

 Regulatory and Security Considerations

 Digital banking raises legitimate questions about data privacy and security.
 As more consumers store sensitive financial information online, the stakes grow higher.
-The Consumer Financial Protection Bureau (CFPB) has expanded its oversight of fintech firms in recent years.
+The Consumer Financial Protection Bureau (CFPB) has expanded its oversight of fintech firms in recent years, as detailed in the CFPB’s 2025 Annual Report on Digital Financial Services.
 That’s a positive development for everyday savers.

 Look for accounts that offer two-factor authentication and encryption.
 Confirm that your chosen institution carries FDIC or NCUA insurance.
 Don’t assume every flashy fintech app protects your deposits.
 A few minutes of research can prevent major headaches down the road.